-Moreover, considering remote sensing images usually show more high-frequency details and hierarchical structure compared to natural images, the pre-training methods should extract the high-level and low-level features.
+Moreover, considering remote sensing images usually show more high-frequency details and hierarchical structure compared to natural images, the pretraining methods should extract the high-level and low-level features.
 Especially for the semantic segmentation, it requires that the networks should take these two aspects into account at the same time.
 However, the current methods for natural images and remote sensing images only consider one of them.
-In order to solve this problem, this paper proposes a novel self-supervised representation learning method for remote sensing semantic segmentation.
+In order to solve this problem, this article proposes a novel self-supervised representation learning method for remote sensing semantic segmentation.
 Our method is designed to focus on both high-level and low-level features.
-In our method, we design three different pretext tasks for pre-training, including an image inpainting task, an Augmentation Transform Prediction (ATP) task and a contrastive learning task.
+In our method, we design three different pretext tasks for pretraining, including an image inpainting task, an augmentation transform prediction (ATP) task and a contrastive learning task.
 We design a triplet-Siamese network with three output branches.
 The backbone network shares the same set of image features and network parameters.
 Each output branch corresponds to a different pretext task and is trained with its own loss function.
-The total loss for training the whole network is a multi-task loss function which combines losses of the three pretext tasks.
+The total loss for training the whole network is a multitask loss function which combines losses of the three pretext tasks.

 By designing the image inpainting task, we aim to help networks to learn low-level representations.
-We propose a moderate approach to construct occluded areas by randomly transform the in-box areas with image rotation, flip, color transformation and etc. By designing ATP task and contrastive learning task, we aim to help networks to learn high-level representations.
+We propose a moderate approach to construct occluded areas by randomly transforming the in-box areas with image rotation, flip, color transformation, etc. By designing ATP task and contrastive learning task, we aim to help networks to learn high-level representations.
 For ATP task, according to the problem that remote sensing image has no obvious imaging perspective, we build the Siamese networks, and take the image and its transformation as the input to predict the type of transformation.

-After the pre-training, the networks can be easily applied to semantic segmentation by fine-tuning on their labeled datasets.
+After the pretraining, the networks can be easily applied to semantic segmentation by fine-tuning on their labeled datasets.
 In the experimental part, we use the Potsdam dataset and Vaihingen dataset [48] to verify the effectiveness of our method.
-In addition, the cloud / snow detection task can also be regarded as a semantic segmentation task, so we select Levir\CS dataset [49] to verify our method in cloud / snow detection task.
-The results show that our method outperforms other recent self-supervised representation learning methods [24, 32, 33] in the semantic segmentation task.
-Our method achieves better results than ImageNet pre-trained models, and the best results with limited training data.
+In addition, the cloud/snow detection task can also be regarded as a semantic segmentation task, so we select Levir_CS dataset [49] to verify our method in cloud/snow detection task.
+The results show that our method outperforms other recent self-supervised representation task.
+Our method achieves better results than ImageNet pretrained models, and the best results with limited training data.
 In addition, with only 10% to 50% labeled data, our method can achieve the comparable performance compared with random initialization, which shows that our method can effectively reduce the demand on annotated data.

-The contributions of this paper are summarized as follows:
+The contributions of this article are summarized as follows.

-- We propose a self-supervised representation learning method for remote sensing semantic segmentation.
-A multi-task loss function is designed to guide the networks to learn both high-level and low-level features at the same time.
-A large number of unlabeled remote sensing images can be effectively used to train the networks and improve the performance of the semantic segmentation task. - In the remote sensing semantic segmentation task, we achieve better results than models with ImageNet pre-training and other recent self-supervised pre-training methods. - Our method can achieve the comparable performance with only 50% labeled data on Vaihingen dataset and 20% labeled data on Potsdam dataset compared with random initialization, while only 20% labeled data for cloud detection and 10% labeled data for snow detection are needed to achieve the comparable performance.
+We propose a self-supervised representation learning method for remote sensing semantic segmentation.
+A multitask loss function is designed to guide the networks to learn both high-level and low-level features at the same time.
+A large number of unlabeled remote sensing images can be effectively used to train the networks and improve the performance of the semantic segmentation task.

+- In the remote sensing semantic segmentation task, we achieve better results than models with ImageNet pretraining and other recent self-supervised pretraining methods. - 3) Our method can achieve the comparable performance with only 50% labeled data on Vaihingen dataset and 20% labeled data on Potsdam dataset compared with random initialization, while only 20% labeled data for cloud detection and 10% labeled data for snow detection are needed to achieve the comparable performance.